microsoft/jacdac/services/rng.md

     identifier: 0x1789f0a2
     camel: rng

-A service that generates random number using entropy sourced from physical processes.
+A service that generates random numbers using entropy sourced from physical processes.

+This typically uses a cryptographical pseudo-random number generator (for example [Fortuna](https://en.wikipedia.org/wiki/Fortuna_(PRNG))), which is periodically re-seeded with entropy coming from some hardware source.

 ## Commands